nio-blocks/firebase/README.md

 # Firebase
 The Firebase Insert block takes incoming signals and saves them to the Firebase database under the specified `collection`.
-If no `collection` is specified, each signal will be saved in the database under a different key.
+If no `collection` is specified, each signal will be saved in the database under a uniquely generated key.

 ## Properties
 * **Credentials**: Firebase user id and app secret